All posts

 • Airspace.
 Class B / C / D airspace adds planning time and risk.
 Surcharge it.

 • Licensing & usage rights.
-A local realtor's MLS use is not the same as a national brand's web + paid social campaign.
+A local realtor's Multiple Listing Service (MLS) use is not the same as a national brand's web + paid social campaign.
 Price commercial usage separately.

 The pricing formula